 Although the details of kashrut are extensive, the laws all derive from a few fairly simple, straightforward rules:

 Of the "winged swarming things" (winged insects), a few are specifically permitted (Lev.
 11:22), but the Sages are no longer certain which ones they are, so all have been forbidden.
-There are communities that have a tradition about what species are permitted, and in those communities some insects are eaten.
+There are communities that have a tradition about what species are permitted, and in those communities some insects are eaten, so if you want to try kosher locusts or grasshoppers, you'll have to find those communities.

 Rodents, reptiles, amphibians, and insects (except as mentioned above) are all forbidden.
 Lev.
 11:29-30, 42-43.